Deputy Registrar and Deans

 Associate Professor Marie Clarke - Dean of Undergraduate Studies

-Joining the UCD School of Education 1998, Associate Professor Marie Clarke was later Head of School from 2007 to 2011 and in 2015 appointed Dean of Arts.
+Joining the UCD School of Education in 1998, Associate Professor Marie Clarke was later Head of School from 2007 to 2011 and in 2015 appointed Dean of Arts.
 In her role as Dean, Associate Professor Clarke was both the academic lead for the BA programme, and responsible for the implementation of University strategy, policies and procedures in teaching, learning, assessment and widening participation across the programme.
 In December 2016, she was appointed Dean of Undergraduate Studies.

 As Dean of Undergraduate Studies she is a member of the Registrar’s senior academic leadership team with specific responsibility for overseeing undergraduate educational programmes and related student experience.
 She works closely with Programme Deans, Associate Deans and Vice Principals for Teaching and Learning to develop and enhance undergraduate programmes ensuring the highest quality of delivery.
 She also oversees the Teaching and Learning unit which provides support to faculty and staff on the promotion and implementation of best practice in teaching and learning